 IRVING, Texas – The University of Dallas cross country team has released its 2017 schedule.
 Matt Barber enters his fourth season as the head coach for his alma mater.
 The 2013 graduate that lettered twice for track & field has both men's and women's cross country teams prepared for seven races in the fall.

-The campaign starts on September 1 in Tyler, Texas, during the UT Tyler-King Campbell Spectacular.
-It is a two mile race, so it will be a good preparatory course to start a stretch of four straight weekends in a row.
-Sept.
-9th will be the Hardin-Simmons University Invitational in Abilene, Texas.
-A week later on the 23rd, Dallas moves to the Concordia Invite in Austin Texas.
-These latter pair of races are slated for 5ks.
+The campaign starts on September 1st in Tyler, Texas, during the UT Tyler-King Campbell Spectacular.
+It is a two mile race, so it will be a good preparatory course to start a stretch of races that increase in distance over the remainder of the month.
+About a week later on Sept.
+8th, Dallas will compete a 5k at the Hardin-Simmons University Invitational in Abilene, Texas.

-The busy month wraps up at the Saints Collegiate Invitational hosted by Our Lady of the Lake in San Antonio, Texas, on Sept.
-23. This race will be the first 6k for the women's team and 8k for the men's side.
+The month wraps up at the Saints Collegiate Invitational hosted by Our Lady of the Lake in San Antonio, Texas, on Sept.
+23rd.
+This race will be the first 6k for the women's team and 8k for the men's side.

 In 2016, Thomas Hogan (St. Louis, Mo.) qualified for All-SCAC Second Team and USCAA All-American Second Team.
 Hogan notched a school record in the 8k with a time of 26:24 minutes.
 On the women's side, Angela Moore (Austin, Texas) earned USCAA All-American First Team.
 She achieved that feat with a UD 6k record of 23:38 minutes.